hpssjellis/my-examples-for-the-arduino-portentaH7/research/i2c-orange/README.md

 ```

 Not yet a solution but it is interesting.
+Actually might be a solution since the orange light went off, but then when I disconnected it the orange LED came back on.
+But perhaps that is what happens and I need to get the bootloader burnt without cycling the power.

+a09 also works same as the above wit no errors this time.

+Still no luck with burning the bootloader